Introduction to GitHub xmrig

 2. GPU Mining

 CPU can process tasks at a very high clock speed, but they lack concurrency in crunching data.
-But GPU can crunch multiple streams of data in parallel mode and render high-resolution videos and images.
-The clock speed of a CPU may be high, and it may have a large and broad instruction set, but the volume of data handled in a short period of time by GPU due to its parallel processing exceeds CPU by any standards.
+But GPU can crunch multiple data streams in parallel mode and render high-resolution videos and images.
+The clock speed of a CPU may be high, and it may have a large and broad instruction set, but the volume of data handled in a short period of time by GPU due to its parallel processing exceeds the CPU by any standards.
 This is because GPU processes data with the help of thousands of processors at a given time in parallel operations, with each core concentrating on a separate computation.

-3. Back End Resources for Mining
+3. Back-End Resources for Mining

 a.
 Best CPU in Mining: